 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-Prizes in the 7th World Water Forum (South Korea 2015) are identified below.
+Prizes in the 8th World Water Forum (Brazil 2018) are identified below:

 - King Hassan II Great World Water Prize — One prize of US$100 thousand for outstanding lifetime achievements by institutions, organizations, individuals, or groups of individuals in any aspects of water resources.

-- Kyoto World Water Grand Prize — One prize of ¥2 million for grassroots initiatives that improve the water-related situation of local communities.
+- Kyoto World Water Grand Prize — One prize of ¥2 million (around US$18 thousand) for grassroots initiatives that improve the water-related situation of local communities.

 Each prize has a deadline for applications during the year before the Forum, with announcements published in the News.

 Geographical Distribution of Grant Activities in Developing Countries